Knowing how to encourage someone is key for:

 If you need help getting there, I want to give you something to help.

-Second, my team and I have worked on something to help you take your social skills to the next level:
+My team and I have worked on something to help you take your social skills to the next level:

 - Make small talk.
 I reveal the common mistakes most people make and show you some simple ways to make small talk with anyone.